-If those two statements are true (and they are), then we need a way to know what the temperature of our meat is, the ambient temperature inside the barbecue, and we need to know this without lifting the lid.
+For accurate barbecue we need a way to know what the internal temperature of our meat is, and the ambient temperature we’re cooking at inside the barbecue.

 For years, that meant probes with wires.
 The wires came out through holes in the barbecue, or between the lid and the firebox, and out to a thermometer.